-(1) If there are cogent reasons to believe that someone has committed an unlawful act whilst lacking criminal responsibility or whilst in a state of diminished responsibility (sections 20 and 21 of the Criminal Code) and that his placement in a psychiatric hospital or in an addiction treatment facility will be ordered, the court may make an order for placement directing that he be provisionally placed in one of these institutions if public safety so requires.
+- (1) If there are cogent reasons to believe that someone has committed an unlawful act whilst lacking criminal responsibility or whilst in a state of diminished responsibility (sections 20 and 21 of the Criminal Code) and that that person's placement in a psychiatric hospital or in an addiction treatment facility will be ordered, the court may make an order for placement directing that said person be provisionally placed in one of these institutions if public safety so requires.

-- (2) Sections 114 to 115a, section 116 (3) and (4), and sections 117 to 119a, 123, 125 and 126 shall apply accordingly with respect to provisional placement.
-Sections 121 and 122 shall apply accordingly, subject to the proviso that the higher regional court shall review whether the conditions for provisional placement continue to apply. - (3) The order for placement shall be revoked if the conditions for provisional placement no longer apply or if the court does not order placement in a psychiatric hospital or in an addiction treatment facility in its judgment.
-Release shall not be delayed by the fact that appellate remedies have been sought.
-Section 120 (3) shall apply accordingly. - (4) If the person committed has a statutory representative or a legal representative as defined in section 1906 (5) of the Civil Code, the latter shall also be notified of any decisions pursuant to subsections (1) to (3).
+(2) Sections 114 to 115a, section 116 (3) and (4), and sections 117 to 119a, 123, 125 and 126 apply accordingly with respect to provisional placement.
+Sections 121 and 122 apply accordingly, subject to the proviso that the higher regional court is - apply.
+(3) The order for placement must be revoked if the conditions for provisional placement no longer apply or if the court does not, in its judgment, order placement in a psychiatric hospital or in an addiction treatment facility.
+Release may not be delayed by the fact that appellate remedies have been sought.
+Section 120 (3) applies accordingly.